Server-Side Row Selection

-Learn how to implementing Row Selection with the Server-side Row Model.
+Learn how to implement Row Selection with the Server-Side Row Model.

 Just set the property

 rowSelection to either

 Selecting Group Nodes

 When you select a group, the children of that group may or may not be loaded

 into the grid.
 For this reason the setting